 Enter DEKAFIT — the Decathlon of Functional Fitness — created by Spartan Race experts.
 “We wanted to create something that was straightforward and accessible to any range of fitness,” explains Yancy Culp, a Spartan master coach who serves as the DEKAFIT sport development manager.
-This grueling gauntlet consists of 5,000 total meters of running interspersed with 10 unique events that test strength, endurance and mobility.
-Your results are tabulated into a “DEKA Score,” which can be used to see your ranking among the worldwide masses, from beginners to weekend warriors to elite athletes.
+This grueling Decathlon gauntlet consists of 5,000 total meters of running interspersed with 10 unique events that test strength, endurance and mobility.
+Your results are tabulated into a “DEKA Score,” which can be used to see your ranking among the worldwide masses, from Decathlon beginners to weekend warriors to elite athletes.

-Culp created this at-home DIY workout exclusively for Oxygen readers, noting that each DIY Zone should be preceded by a 500-meter walk or run.
+Culp created this at-home DIY Decathlon workout exclusively for Oxygen readers, noting that each DIY Zone should be preceded by a 500-meter walk or run.
 “Run 250 meters out and back down your street,” Culp suggests.
 “You can also do a two- to three-minute bike ride instead.”
 Use this plan to prepare for an upcoming DEKAFIT event or organize a fun friends-and-family weekend competition — loser does the dishes!

 Test Your Mettle

 How long does it take you to complete the DIY Decathlon?

 Doubles for DEKAFIT reverse lunge with a 33-pound Spartan RAMroller

 Reps: 30 (15 each leg)

 Equipment: Sandbag, dumbbells, kettlebells, weight plate, barbell or Spartan RAMroller